kaloyan-marinov/react-getting-started/README.md

 This is a difference from HTML (where everything is a string) and some other frameworks...
 React doesn’t parse props at all – they get passed through untouched, just like function arguments.

+[Using] JavaScript’s destructuring syntax [in the signature of React components is] Useful for documentation purposes.